Montpelier Mansion (Laurel, Maryland)

-Located south of Laurel in Prince George's County, Maryland, United States, Montpelier Mansion is a five-part, Georgian style plantation house most likely constructed between 1781 and 1785.
-It has also been known as the Snowden-Long House, New Birmingham, or simply Montpelier.
+Montpelier Mansion, sometimes known as the Snowden-Long House, New Birmingham, or simply Montpelier, is a five-part, Georgian style plantation house located south of Laurel in Prince George's County, Maryland.
+It was most likely constructed between 1781 and 1785.
 Built by Major Thomas Snowden and his wife Anne, the house is now a National Historic Landmark operated as a house museum.
 The home and 70 acre remain of what was once a slave plantation of about 9000 acre.

 It was declared a National Historic Landmark in 1970, primarily for its architecture.